Escape of 28 enslaved people from Maryland (1857)

 It was a group of 28 freedom seekers, including seventeen children and two infants, who met up with William Brinkley and his associates who took them north to Centerville in the Wilmington area.
 Wilmington was generally a dangerous place because slave catchers looked for runaways there, but it was even more so when news circulated about this large group that was heading north, so they avoided going into the center of Wilmington.
 Samuel Pattison was also catching up with them.
 In an effort to outrun any slave catchers, Brinkley drove his carriage too fast and it broke down and the horse was injured.
 The group, especially the children, were exhausted, cold, hungry and ill.
 Some of the people were barefoot.
-Word got to Thomas Garrett by the 31st that most the group was in Centreville, which he relayed to William Still.
+Word got to Thomas Garrett by the 31st that most of the group was in Centreville, which he relayed to William Still.
 There was a 14-year-old-boy who became separated from the rest of the group.

 Irishmen attacked eighteen of the runaways and a black conductor named Jackson with clubs.
 One of the runaways shot or stabbed one of the Irishmen.
 The fugitives split into smaller groups and went to a number of places outside of Philadelphia.
 They pushed through unusually heavy snowstorms throughout November.
 Most of the group made it to St. Catharines, Ontario, Canada.